 - Exercise at Home (National Jewish Health)

 - Frequently Asked Questions about Physical Medicine and Rehabilitation (American Academy of Physical Medicine and Rehabilitation)

-- What Is Music Therapy?
-(American Music Therapy Association)
+- What Is Occupational Therapy?
+(American Occupational Therapy Association)

 - Rehabilitation -- see more articles

 - Article: The Role and Importance of Using Sensor-Based Devices in Medical Rehabilitation:...